Ezra-Mallo/alx-low_level_programming/0x03-debugging/README.md

-This readme is for the debugging task.
+This readme is for project 0x03.
+C - Debugging